Determined De Bruyne makes the difference once again to give Man City precious lead over Dortmund | Goal.com

 This was probably his strongest line-up with the usual unorthodox ‘gimmicks’ that have now become the norm: Joao Cancelo operating as an inverted left-back; and De Bruyne, Bernardo Silva and Ilkay Gundogan alternating as the false nine.

-In fact, it was opposite number Edin Terzic who pulled out the big selection surprise, giving 19-year-old Ansgar Knauff his first start for the first team, although he was well shut down by the experienced Kyle Walker.
+In fact, it was opposite number Edin Terzic who pulled out the big selection surprise, with the BVB boss giving 19-year-old Ansgar Knauff his first start for the first team, although the youngster was well shut down by the experienced Kyle Walker.

-Erling Haaland, meanwhile, was an all-together more frightening proposition for the home side's defence, given he'd netted 33 goals in 32 games for Dortmund going into the game.
+Erling Haaland, meanwhile, was an all-together more frightening proposition for the home side's defence, given he'd netted 33 goals in his preceding 32 games for Dortmund.

-Linked with City, as well as every major club across Europe, this was a timely opportunity for him to showcase his quality at the Etihad.
+Linked with City, as well as every major club across Europe, this was a timely opportunity for the Norway international to showcase his quality at the Etihad.

 But, with six minutes remaining, he underlined his class by brilliantly flicking the ball into the path of Reus, who scored a crucial away goal.